Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (35.35 Score) – as of September 2025Very low overall risk score from FEMA, with no single dominant threat.
+Disaster RiskModerate (35.35) – as of September 2025Very low overall score with manageable risks common to the Midwest region.

-Tax IncentivesYesState-level sales and use tax exemptions on qualifying data center equipment and energy.
+Tax IncentivesYesDC-specific sales and use tax exemptions for qualifying equipment and energy purchases.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within South Bend as of September 2025.
-Secure, low-latency connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are achieved via dedicated network links to the primary interconnection hub in Chicago.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within South Bend, as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via the primary interconnection hub in Chicago, accessible through dedicated private network links.

 Power Analysis